-Each individual component of a differential signal (CK, CK#, LDQS, UDQS, LDQS#, or UDQS#) has also to comply with certain requirements for single-ended signals.
+Each individual component of a differential signal (CK, CK#, DQS, DQS#) has also to comply with certain requirements for single-ended signals.

 CK and CK# have to approximately reach VSEHmin / VSELmax (approximately equal to the ac-levels (VIH(ac) / VIL(ac)) for ADD/CMD signals) in every half-cycle.
-LDQS, UDQS, LDQS#, UDQS# have to reach VSEHmin / VSELmax (approximately the ac-levels (VIH(ac) / VIL(ac)) for DQ signals) in every half-cycle proceeding and following a valid transition.
+DQS, DQS# have to reach VSEHmin / VSELmax (approximately the ac-levels (VIH(ac) / VIL(ac)) for DQ signals) in every half-cycle proceeding and following a valid transition.